inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 Let’s practice this exercise.

-In order to answer such question, InaSAFE developers have built a number of impact functions that cover risk scenarios such as flood, tsunami, volcanic ash fall, earthquake and so on.
+In order to answer such question, |project_name| developers have built a number of impact functions that cover risk scenarios such as flood, tsunami, volcanic ash fall, earthquake and so on.
 In our case, we will use the flood impact function.

 To answer our question “In the event of a flood, how many buildings might be closed”, we need to complete all the areas in the Questions section: hazard,